-- 1.5.9 Cross Country uniforms shall meet the following conditions: - 1.5.9.1 Uniforms must cover the entire midriff and comply with NCAA Bylaw 12.5.4 (Use of Logos on Equipment, Uniforms and Apparel.) - 1.5.9.2 If T-shirts or singlets are worn, they shall match in color and graphics, cover the entire midriff and be team-issued.
-If more than one student-athlete wears a T-shirt for an event, all of the team's competitors in that event who wear T-shirts shall wear matching T-shirts. - 1.5.9.3 A student-athlete shall not wear any apparel that identifies another entity other than the student-athlete's institution.
+- 1.6.9 Cross Country uniforms shall meet the following conditions: - 1.6.9.1 Uniforms must cover the entire midriff and comply with NCAA Bylaw 12.5.4 (Use of Logos on Equipment, Uniforms and Apparel.) - 1.6.9.2 If T-shirts or singlets are worn, they shall match in color and graphics, cover the entire midriff and be team-issued.
+If more than one student-athlete wears a T-shirt for an event, all of the team's competitors in that event who wear T-shirts shall wear matching T-shirts. - 1.6.9.3 A student-athlete shall not wear any apparel that identifies another entity other than the student-athlete's institution.
 Headwear shall be free of all marks other than institutional logos and NCAA-compliant manufacturer's logos.

-1.6 Competitors
+1.7 COMPETITORS

-- 1.6.1 Invitation or Announcement.
+- 1.7.1 Invitation or Announcement.
 The host institution or governing association shall determine the competition program for the meet.
 This information shall be made clear in the invitation or announcement of the meet.
-Information shall be specific regarding start times, disciplines and/or techniques, distances, start formats, and locations of events. - 1.6.2 Entries.
+Information shall be specific regarding start times, disciplines and/or techniques, distances, start formats, and locations of events. - 1.7.2 Entries.
 The names of all entrants, including alternates (if applicable), and their starting order, shall be submitted to the sponsoring institution before the start of the meet.
 The final team starting order for each event shall be submitted at the orientation meeting.
 Any team or individual failing to comply with the above may be prohibited from entering.
-A competitor is considered to be entered in the meet when he or she starts any single event.
+A competitor is considered to be entered in the meet when they start any single event.
 At this point, the individual is counted against the total number of competitors allowed for that institution at that competition.

-1.6.3 Substitution.
+1.7.3 Substitution.

-- 1.6.3.1 For regular-season events, a sick or injured designated scorer may be replaced up to one hour before the start of the competition.
-No change in seed will occur; and - 1.6.3.2 Once a team has reached its team size limits (that is, 12 men and 12 women), there can be no substitution for subsequent events. - 1.6.4 Racing Order.
-The starting order of the members of each team shall be decided by one of the three following methods: - 1.6.4.1 The starting order of the members of each team shall be decided by that team's coach.
+- 1.7.3.1 For regular-season events, a sick or injured designated scorer may be replaced up to one hour before the start of the competition.
+No change in seed will occur; and - 1.7.3.2 Once a team has reached its team size limits (that is, 12 men and 12 women), there can be no substitution for subsequent events. - 1.7.4 Racing Order.
+The following method can be used to determine the starting order: - 1.7.4.1 The starting order of the members of each team shall be decided by that team's coach.
 Coaches shall submit their team's starting order to the meet director with their entries.
 Separate random drawings shall be made by rounds for each event.
-Coaches shall have the option of passing any rounds if the entry is short of maximum.
+Coaches shall have the option of passing any rounds if the entry is short of maximum. - 1.7.4.2 Alpine Start Order.
 The top 30 finishers in the first run of the giant slalom and slalom will be reversed for establishing the starting order for the second run.
 All other starters in the second run will start in order of their finish in the first run.
-Breaking ties will be governed by USSA standards and/or FIS rules.
+Breaking ties will be governed by USSS standards and/or FIS rules. - 1.7.4.3 For NCAA Championships, refer to the NCAA Championship Manual.
+For the second run in Alpine, the entire field is flipped. - 1.7.5 Race Numbers.

-1.6.5 Race Numbers.
 Race numbers shall be issued for each event.